Toombul: 3260 7225 | Indooroopilly : 3878 5590 | Bribie Island 3408 8280 | Hamilton: 3256 1006

 More high-tech investigations such as CT scan will be required if proceeding to surgery.
 If the bridge appears to be comprised mostly of fibrous tissue, an MRI would be the preferred modality to use.

-Types of Tarsal Coalition:
+Types of Tarsal Coalition :

 The two most common types are the calcaneonavicular coalition where there is a failure of separation between the calcaneus and the navicular bones and the talocalcaneal coalition between the calcaneus and the talus bones.
 These might also be known as a calcaneonavicular bar or talocalcaneal bar.
-The term “bar” refers to the abnormal “bar of bone” or fibrous tissue between the two bones.
-There are other bone coalition combinations possible but they are very rare.
+The term “bar” refers to the abnormal “bar of bone” or fibrous tissue bridge between the two bones.
+There are other bone coalition combinations possible but they are quite rare.

-What are the non-surgical treatment options ?
+What are the non-surgical treatment options for tarsal coalition?

 When is Surgery Needed?